gbdev/DeadCScroll/README.md

 - how many elements are needed
 - how much data is needed per element

 We know that the buffers exist to support the HBlank handler, so the number of elements in the buffer are however many times the HBlank can trigger.
 We said earlier that the HBlank starts at the end of every screen line, so the number of elements is at least that many.
 However, remember *when* the HBlank starts: at the *end* of every line.
 What do we do if we need to change the 0th line (before *any* line has started drawing)?
-Well, we need to change that value *before* line 0 starts, which means it has to be done in the VBlank handler.
+Well, we need to change that value *before* line 0 starts, which means it has to be done in the VBlank.
 And **that** means we need one more element.
 In short, we need the height of the screen plus one (144+1=145) elements in each buffer.

 This tutorial is only concerned with the scroll registers, so it only needs to store 2 values per line: one for `SCY` and one for `SCX`.
 (You can store more data per line, of course, but this tutorial doesn't require it.)